-Anti-bullying (including Cyber Bullying) Policy
+Anti-Bullying (including Cyber Bullying) Policy

-At Tarbiyyah Early Years (TARBIYYAH) we want to maintain a safe, secure and welcoming environment where bullying will not be tolerated.
-The co-operation of learners, staff, parents, carers and guardians is required so we will utilise our policy to work towards the effective elimination of any form of bullying.
+At Tarbiyyah Primary School (TPS) we want to maintain a safe, secure and welcoming environment where bullying will not be tolerated.
+The co-operation of learners, staff, parents and guardians is required so we will utilise our policy to work towards the effective elimination of any form of bullying.

 Islam strongly condemns any form of oppression.
-There are many references to this in the Quran and the Sunnah (the practice of Prophet Muhammad (may the peace and blessings of Allah be upon him) such as:-
+There are many references to this in the Quran and the Sunnah.
+Prophet Muhammad (may the peace and blessings of Allah be upon him) said:

 "O you who believe!
 Let not a group scoff at another group, it may be that the latter are better than the former; nor let (some) women scoff at other women, it may be that the latter are better than the former, nor defame one another, nor insult one another by nicknames.
-How bad is it, to insult one's brother after having Faith?"
-(Al-Hujurat 49:11)
+How bad is it, to insult one's brother after having faith?"
+(AI-Hujurat 49:11)